mvrcoo/Portfolio/README.md

-# Currently in Progress!
+# Welcome!
-I graduated from California State Polytechnic University, in Pomona, California.
-I have a Bachelor's degree in [Business Administration (Finance, Real Estate, Law)](https://www.cpp.edu/cba/finance-real-estate-and-law/curriculum/index.shtml) with an emphasis in Finance.
+I hold an Associate's in Business Admnistration from Mt.
+SAC and a Bachelor's degree in [Business Administration (Finance, Real Estate, Law)](https://www.cpp.edu/cba/finance-real-estate-and-law/curriculum/index.shtml) from Cal Poly Pomona.